bump-sh/docs/src/_help/specification-support/asyncapi-support.md

 You can add extra information to your documentation by using Bump.sh custom `x-topics`.

 Read more in the [Topics section of this documentation](/help/doc-topics).

-## Expose your beta features (`x-beta`)

-This custom property allows you to identify some components of your documentation as beta.
-Find out more in our [dedicated section](/help/specification-support/doc-beta).